 Once choosing these vehicles, you will have your private space and be flexible with your time.
 Thus, take advantage of these cons by dropping by breathtaking spots along the road and picturing them.

-The route from Hanoi to Lang Son is not too challenging as the road’s quality is quite modern, and it’ll most likely take just under 3 hours to complete – which is ideal for a day trip.
-Nonetheless, the magnificent landscapes can still give you the one-of-a-lifetime thrills.
+The route from Hanoi to Lang Son is not too challenging as the road’s quality is quite modern, and it’ll most likely take just under 3 hours to complete, which is ideal for a day trip.
+Nonetheless, the magnificent landscapes can still give you the once-in-a-lifetime thrills.

 Check the information on: